xk0/SmartRPyC/README.rst

 * CPython 2.6
 * CPython 2.7
 * CPython 3.2
+* CPython 3.3

 **Note:** Python3 support is provided via 2to3 conversion, automatically handled by distribute on install.
-See the :ref:`Python 3` section below.
+Everything should work just fine.

+**Note:** There currently are some problems with PyPy due to dependency on C extensions.

 Usage
 =====

-Have a look at the documentation here: http://xk0.github.io/SmartRPyC/
+Have a look at the `SmartRPyC documentation`_.

 Why not ZeroRPC?